argoproj/argo-events/api/event-source.md

 </td>
 <td>
 <p>
-Owner refers to GitHub owner name i.e. argoproj
+DeprecatedOwner refers to GitHub owner name i.e. argoproj Deprecated: use Repositories instead.
+Will be unsupported in v 1.6
 </p>
 </td>
 </tr>